sherman/blobkeeper/README.md

 Additionally, the server has repair command.
 It used to sync blobs between replicas in case of a new slave has been added or a disk has been replaced.

 To reduce traffic of repair process the server builds the [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) structure on top of the index.
 Then compares blobs and sends only missed parts.
 Find out more information (in russian) in my [personal blog](https://medium.com/@denisgabaydulin/merkle-tree-a0f251594d78).

+### Compaction

+A compaction algorithm is dead simple.
+It has a few independent steps with minimal cross cluster synchronization operations:
+ # Find partitions with the significant percent of deleted space.
+ # Move files one by one from a partition is being deleted to the new one.
+ # Run a cluster-wide operation of physical deleting partition file from a disk.

+Survived files are moved via the same writer queue, as uploaded files.
+So, it still has a single writer thread per an active partition per disk.

+Deleted files have a gc grace time.
+This time used for checking of expiration.
+When a deleted file is expired, it will never be restored.
+So, a state will not change.
+Only expired files can be compacted.

 ### Sharding